bachya/ecowitt2mqtt/README.md

     --mqtt-broker=192.168.1.101 \
     --mqtt-username=user \
     --mqtt-password=password \
-    --mqtt-topic=ecowitt/testdevice1
 ```

-Within the `Upload Interval`, data should begin to appear in the MQTT broker at the topic
+Within the `Upload Interval`, data should begin to appear in the MQTT broker.
-specified.

 # Advanced Usage